Guide high-end clients on Colorado's best whitewater. Hiring experienced and inexperienced guides.

 WORK AFTER TRAINING:

 The Season is from May 15 - September 15th.
-You must be able to work every day during that time.
+You must be able to work every day during that date range.
 Days off do happen, but your schedule is mandated by how many people want to raft that day.
-If that is a lot, you work, if that is not much, you have off.
+If that is a lot, you work.
+If that is not much, you have off.